'I want people to know I'm part of LGBTQ+ community'

 "In fact, because I didn't get that, I didn't talk about it at all.

-"You know, I was trying to qualify for the Olympics, and because I really wasn't being open and honest about how I was feeling, I made a bit of a hole for myself.
+"You know, I was trying to qualify for the Olympics, and because I really wasn't being open and honest about how I was feeling I made a bit of a hole for myself.

 "I didn't really want to train.
 I didn't really care at that point."